 iPage is a somewhat peculiar web hosting provider.
 With a single shared plan, the company believes that one size can fit all needs.
-This makes it somewhat difficult to make direct comparison iPage vs BlueHost or between iPage and other hosting providers, but the numbers are telling all the same.
+This makes it somewhat difficult to make a direct comparison iPage vs Bluehost or between iPage and other hosting providers, but the numbers are telling all the same.

 I purchased its hosting package, created a default WordPress site on it, and connected it to powerful monitoring tools.
 Constant observation and regular benchmark testing is the only way to create an iPage review full of valuable information, yet free of personal bias.

-What is iPage?
+What Is iPage?

 iPage is a website hosting provider that specializes in shared hosting.
 Managed iPage WordPress plans were also added to the portfolio some time ago.
 The company has dedicated and VPS services too, but they are hardly advertised.